brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 3 bht.md

 2. "Those who show kindness to their parents from whom they derived life, are assured by God, that in this life it will be well with them."
 3. "But as the same divine blessing is extended to the whole world, Paul has properly left out the mention of a place, the peculiar distinction of which lasted only till the coming of Christ."

+### Philip Schaff:
+1. "The Apostle here follows Deuteronomy 5:16, rather than Exodus 20:12; the two passages differing slightly from each other."
+2. "This omission gives the promise a wider reference to all lands, since ‘land’ (here rendered ‘earth’) meant in the Old Testament promise the land of Canaan."
+3. "To give the promise an exclusively spiritual meaning is altogether unwarranted.
+It is to be applied ‘simply and plainly to individuals, subject of course to the conditions which always belong to such temporal promises’ (Ellicott)."

 ### Archibald T. Robertson:
 1. "that it may happen to thee well."
 2. "εση (second person singular future middle) takes the place of γενη in the LXX (second person singular second aorist middle subjunctive)."